Common Social Media Marketing Mistakes

 2. Not Knowing Who Your Target Audience Is

 Defining your target audience is something you should be well concerned about.
-Not every user on social media can find your content appealing, and whenever you concentrate on the people who do, everything will turn out to be better.
+Only some users on social media can find your content appealing, and whenever you concentrate on the people who do, everything will turn out to be better.
 No matter how hard you work, not knowing your audience won’t ever benefit you.

 For example, the phone manufacturer “OnePlus” knows that its target audience is concerned about fast charging.
 So, every time they post on social media or launch a new phone, they’ll talk about how much quicker their phone will charge this year.
 If you are concerned about how to grow your Instagram, Facebook, or your other channels, you need to deliver the right content to your audience.